luau-lang/site/src/content/docs/reference/api.md

 ```

 Appends `string` or `number` on top of the stack to the buffer and removes it from the stack.
-If value on top of the stack was neither `string` or `number`, the function is a no-op.
+If value on top of the stack was neither `string` or `number`, the function is a no-op (leaving the value on the stack).

 ```c
 void luaL_addvalueany(luaL_Strbuf* B, int idx);